 Give and Receive News

-When the new legislation comes into effect (January 18, 2021), it may be possible for donor families, live donors, and recipients to have direct contact with each other, if they wish and when certain criteria are met.
+As of January 18, 2021, it may be possible for donor families, live donors, and recipients to have direct contact with each other, if they wish and when certain criteria are met.
 This contact could take many forms, such as a phone call, a face-to-face meeting, or releasing personal identifying information so you can email or connect with one another directly instead of through anonymous correspondence through the Legacy of Life Program.

 Direct contact can happen at least one year after the date of a donation or transplant.
 Our role is to help facilitate this process.